Salsa Black Bean Burger

 Collage showing the burger patties before and after cooking

-• Use moderate heat.
-Unlike a beef burger where you want the pan to be hot and sizzling, this black bean burger calls for low and slow.
-Well, not too low, but medium heat should suffice so that the outside gets nice grill marks from the pan but the raw egg inside is fully cooked.
+• When cooking, use moderate heat.
+Unlike a beef burger, where you want the pan to be hot and sizzling, this black bean burger recipe calls for lower and slower.
+Cook the patties on medium heat so that the outside gets nicely browned while the ingredients inside are fully cooked.

 Final recipe showing the salsa black bean burger in a bun with condiments next to potato chips

 Skip the frozen vegetarian burgers, and try my salsa black bean burger recipe.
-This is a hearty healthy recipe that’s packed with protein and loaded with flavor.
-I love the chunky texture, the Southwestern flavor, and the easy salsa swap to minimize the ingredients.
-Best part is that you can mix it all in one bowl without using a food processor or any fancy tools.
-These burgers are perfect for Memorial Day weekend barbecuing!
+This is a hearty, healthy recipe that’s packed with protein and loaded with flavor.
+I love the chunky texture, the Southwestern flavor, and the use of salsa for a shorter list of ingredients.
+The best part is that you can mix it all in one bowl without using a food processor or any fancy tools.

 More vegetarian recipes

-If you make this healthy-ish feelgood Salsa Black Bean Burger recipe, please be sure to leave a comment and/or give this recipe a rating!
-I would love to hear about your experience making it.
-And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!
+If you try this feel good Black Bean Burger recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of making the recipe.
+We would love to hear about your experience making it.
+And if you snapped some shots, share it on Instagram so we can repost on Stories!

 This Black Bean Burger recipe is made with salsa and pantry staples mixed in one bowl – a hearty, healthy protein-packed dinner with a Southwestern flare.